Frontdoors 2020-2021 Tax Credit Giving Guide presented by Eide Bailly - Frontdoors Media

 one•n•ten serves LGBTQ youth and young adults ages 11-24, providing empowering social and service programs that promote self-expression, self-acceptance, leadership development and healthy life choices.

-With programs ranging from workforce development and mentoring to supportive housing for youths experiencing homelessness to the nation’s largest LGBTQ summer camp, one•n•ten serves more that 1,000 youths across the state of Arizona each year.
-Our vibrant youth center located in central Phoenix serves as the main connection point for services, while satellite programming is offered across the state in Scottsdale, Mesa, Flagstaff, Glendale, Prescott and Queen Creek.
+With programs ranging from workforce development and mentoring, supportive housing for youth experiencing homelessness, to the nation’s largest LGBTQ summer camp, Camp OUTdoors, one•n•ten serves more than 1,279 youths across Arizona each year.
+Our vibrant youth center located in central Phoenix serves as the primary connection point for services.
+At the same time, satellite programming is offered across the state in Anthem, Chandler, Flagstaff, Glendale, Litchfield Park, Mesa, Prescott, Queen Creek, Scottsdale and Yuma.

-The Phoenix Indian Center, established in 1947, is a human services organization dedicated to improving the health and well-being of families.
+The Phoenix Indian Center, established in 1947, is a human services organization dedicated to improving the health and well-being of families.professionals.

-We provide direct services to more than 7,500 clients annually through workforce development for unemployed and underemployed individuals to secure a permanent job with a livable wage; drug and alcohol prevention to help youth make positive life choices; skill-building seminars to inspire high school youth to stay in school and be ready for college or career and life after high school; and language classes and cultural-sharing opportunities to keep American Indian culture alive.
+We provide direct services to more than 7,500 clients annually through workforce development for unemployed and underemployed individuals to secure a permanent job with a livable wage; drug and alcohol prevention to help youths make positive life choices; skill-building seminars to inspire high school youths to stay in school and be ready for college or career and life after high school; and language classes and cultural-sharing opportunities to keep American Indian culture alive, along with COVID relief support.

-At Power Paws our mission is to provide highly skilled assistance dogs to people with disabilities; education and continuing support for working assistance dog teams; and to be a resource in the community for people with disabilities.
+Power Paws Assistance Dogs, Inc., our mission is to provide highly skilled assistance dogs to people with disabilities, education and continuing support for working assistance dog teams, and to be a resource in the community for people with disabilities.

-Your tax credit donation lowers the cost of training (70 percent) an assistance dog for those faced with the financial burden of healthcare for the rest of their lives.
+Your tax credit donation lowers the cost of training an assistance dog for those faced with the financial burden of healthcare for the rest of their lives.
 Power Paws provides assistance dogs to Arizona’s most vulnerable citizens — the disabled.
-Areas of service include PTSD, mobility, Type I diabetes and facility dogs.
-Dogs also work with survivors of sexual/domestic abuse.
-Dogs are placed with forensic interviewers, in court when survivors provide testimony, or find digital evidence for Internet crimes against children.
+Areas of service: PTSD, Mobility, Type I Diabetes and Facility Dogs.
+Dogs work with survivors of sexual/domestic abuse.
+Dogs are also placed with forensic interviewers in court when survivors provide testimony or find digital evidence for internet crimes against children.
 Our dogs improve the quality of life for those we serve.

 azpowerpaws.org/donate/arizona-tax-credit Tax Code: 20712

-Ryan House provides world-class care and programs that are 100 percent funded by private donations for medically fragile children and their families as they navigate life-limiting journeys from diagnosis through end of life.
+Ryan House, with our world-class care and programs, we embrace all children and their families as they navigate life-limiting or end-of-life journeys through palliative and respite care that addresses the emotional, spiritual and social needs of the family.

-Our Sponsor-a-Stay Program provides medically-fragile children (ages birth to 18) with life-threatening or terminal illnesses short-term, overnight stays.
-Each overnight stay costs approximately $1,000.
-Tax credit funds will directly help more than 200 of Arizona’s most medically-fragile children, approximately 400 parents, 400 siblings and additional loved ones, such as extended family members and friends, who will also receive comfort and support.
-Funds will provide professional nursing care, expert Child-Life care, life-enhancing therapeutic/expressive activities and experiences, and food and nourishment, along with anticipatory grief and legacy work and bereavement support, in our 12,500-square-foot, home-like medical facility.
+The Support-A-Stay Program at Ryan House provides 24-hour respite stays for children with life-limiting and terminal conditions.
+Respite is a gift of time; short-term overnight stays that help a family take breaks from the stress of 24/7 home care.
+Through the Support-A-Stay Program, we provide professional nursing care, expert Child-Life care, life-enhancing therapeutic/expressive activities and experiences, food and nourishment, and medical supplies, along with anticipatory grief, legacy work and bereavement support in our 12,500-square-foot, home-like medical facility.

 ryanhouse.org/lend-a-hand/#az_charitable_tax_credit Tax Code: 20088